pygeomet/PyGEOMET/README.md

 - Andrew White (The University of Alabama in Huntsville - PhD Candidate)
 - Brian Freitag (The University of Alabama in Huntsville - PhD Candidate)
 - Udaysankar Nair (The University of Alabama in Huntsville - Associate Professor)

+(Supported by the NSF Career Grant AGS 1352046)